-Question 8.7.
+Question 9.7.
 Why is social innovation important today?
 Why there has been lot of interest around social innovation?

-We have four freedoms at the base of Europe: the free circulation of people, the free circulation of goods, the free market, and free circulation of labour.
+In the Lisbon agenda there was the need to put some goals for Europe: one of them was the need to create a bigger economic area in Europe based on knowledge.
+There was the belief that with knowledge it was possible to create growth without the need for other policies.
+Before the 2000 Lisbon agenda, we had four freedoms at the base of Europe: the free circulation of people, the free circulation of goods, the free market, and free circulation of labour.
 The fifth freedom proposed in the Lisbon agenda was the free circulation of knowledge.
-In the Lisbon agenda there was the need to put some goals for Europe: one of them was the need to create a bigger economic area in Europe through the use of knowledge.

 The idea behind social innovation was the possibility to solve the problems caused by the 2008 economic crisis.
 Education, environmental quality, and healthcare sector were three among all the goals set by the Lisbon agenda.
 We present three approaches to Social Innovation:

 - narrow view: it applies to small group of people and not to the society; moreover, it is an average person.
 The narrow view is about addressing problems of group of people that are in disadvantage and trying to improve their life.
-Example: scholarship for non rich people, charity (free food for people that cannot afford it), Medici Senza Frontiere and Amnesty International to help people to afford healthcare. - 2. societal challenges: immigration crisis, international cooperation, unemployment, production automation, loss of trust on governments and media, increasing success of extremist governments, environmental problems, information related problems, aging population, digitalization; it is about the idea of improving and solving these huge scale problems.
-Other societal challenges are food, energy supply, climate change and environment, transportation and mobility, raw materials. - 3. systemic transformation: (an example of systemic transformation that is not solving a societal challenge is the new definition of friends taken by the introduction of social media)
+Example: scholarship for non rich people, charity (free food for people that cannot afford it), Medici Senza Frontiere and Amnesty International to help people to afford healthcare. - 2. societal challenges: immigration crisis, international cooperation, unemployment, production automation, loss of trust on governments and media, increasing success of extremist governments, environmental problems, information related problems, ageing population, digitalization; it is about the idea of improving and solving these huge scale problems.
+Other societal challenges are food, energy supply, climate change and environment, transportation and mobility, raw materials. - 3. systemic transformation: (an example of systemic transformation that is not solving a societal challenge is the new definition of friends taken by the introduction of social media) it is the hardest approach to social innovation, and it creates a bottom-up empowerment of societal actors.